 A post-dated check is one you write with a future date.
 Using the publication date of this article, it would be a check I write with the date of August 19, 2019.

 That is a myth.
-Bankers often don’t pay attention to the date and will cash the check regardless.
+Bankers often don’t pay attention to the date and will cash it regardless.
 A signed check is a legal form of payment; if you don’t have the funds to cover the check prior to the future date, you’re at risk of the check bouncing.

 Is a personal check the same as a certified check?

-No!
 A personal check is one you write to an individual or vendor and is only backed by the funds in your account.
-A certified check or cashier’s check is backed by your bank.
+A certified one is backed by your bank.